d4n3sh/thedaneshproject/content/posts/2009-04-28-please-decide-for-me.md

   - 917402231

 ---
-It&#8217;s time to change my blog&#8217;s theme.
-As usual, I&#8217;m thorn between 2 themes for my blog.
+It's time to change my blog's theme.
+As usual, I'm thorn between 2 themes for my blog.

 I need your help.
 Please help me decide on a theme.
 Theme A or Theme B.